eric-rizzi/teaching/my_courses.md

 Somewhat presciently, CS was added as a requirement to Lab in the late 70's.
 Since then, this full year course has prepared freshman for any Computer Science needs they might have throughout their High School career.
-Topics covered include number systems, digitization, python programming, recursion, and general problem solving.
+Topics covered include number systems, digitization, Python programming, recursion, and general problem solving.

 [Click here]({{ site.baseurl }}/course_specifics/hs_cs.html) for more information.